A Poetry Chapbook

 The World II

-I want to walk where the trees whisper in shade and strangers pass like long known kin, mud on their soles, wind in their hairs.
+I want to walk where the trees whisper in shade and strangers pass like long known kin, mud on their soles, wind in their hair.

 The tree is still unfolding.